Activities Avaliable at Kingsburg Historical Park

 There will be other fresh produce available for purchase besides stone fruit.
 There will be interesting and educational demonstrations throughout the event including docents from the Kingsburg Historical Park available to give tours.

-Ticket Sales end on Friday June 23rd.
+Ticket Sales will begin soon and end on Friday June 21st.
 Pre-purchased tickets are $8.00.
 You will receive an e-ticket by email.
 We suggest printing it out when you receive it and keeping it handy for the event entry.
 You will also have the option of pre-purchasing paper bags to be picked up at the entry gate.

 There are discount tickets for pre-sales available.
 The venue has a maximum capacity, so getting tickets ahead is recommended.